The Morning Rush

 12 STRATEGIES TO GET YOUR HYPER-SENSITIVE CHILD DRESSED IN THE MORNING

 Morning routines are rushed and stressful in many homes, but if your child is overly sensitive to the feel of clothing, getting dressed can be a torturous process for both of you.
 Children with sensory defensiveness can be derailed by fabrics, textures, seams, tightness, looseness, collars and changes in clothing necessary because of the weather.
 Clothing may range from uncomfortable to painful, distract your child all day long and intrude in his/her participation in the activities that shape his/her day.
 The good news is that there are strategies you can implement to make your morning routine run more smoothly and eliminate the anxiety caused by uncomfortable clothing.
 Some children with need strategies at home while the desensitization process takes place in occupational therapy sessions.

-Sweatpants, yoga pants, and leggings will feel a lot better than jeans
+Sweatpants, yoga pants, and leggings often feel a lot better than jeans.

 Let your child approve clothing once you bring it home.
 Once you find acceptable clothing, buy several pairs so clean clothing is always available.
 You many need to wash the new clothing many times as necessary before it will be acceptable

 Try different brands/scents of detergent and fabric softener to see if they impact on the acceptability of clothing